Advice and Information

 Support is offered to help parents understand their child’s autism and learn strategies that can support their child.
 The child must have an autism spectrum diagnosis and parents should usually have attended advice appointments and training.
 Outreach/targeted support does not involve direct work with the child/young person.
 To find out if you would benefit from this support please discuss your needs at an advice appointment

-Autism West Midlands works in partnership with local authorities, local NHS, voluntary organisations and charitable trusts and is grateful for the support of The ACT Foundation, Action For Children, Sandwell Council, SOLAR (Solihull), Sutton Coldfield Town Council, Shropshire Council.
+Autism West Midlands works in partnership with local authorities, local NHS, voluntary organisations and charitable trusts and is grateful for the support of Birmingham and Solihull Clinical Commissioning Group, Department of Health and Social Care, Sandwell Council, SOLAR (Solihull) and Shropshire Council.